will-s-h/trust-sampling/README.md

     - example dataset located in `./data/AMASS_10`

 ### 3) Demo
-Note: there are associated arguments with the following scripts that can be
+Note: there are associated arguments with the following scripts that can be changed for different tasks, datasets, etc.
 - image tasks:
   ```
   cd demo_image